WellthCare

 Two metrics biotech startups should track (but rarely do)

 Premium increases are lagging indicators.
-If you want a benefits program that improves over time, track leading indicators that correlate with utilization, cost, and productivity.
+To improve over time, track leading indicators that correlate with utilization, cost, and productivity.

 In biotech, benefits should protect the timeline.
 The right design gets preventive care used early, reduces volatility, stays compliant without heroics, and creates proof of value you can actually measure.